HamzaEtcibasi/Latent-Variable-Models-Variational-Inference/README.md

   <img src="images/img1.png" alt="Fig 2.
 Latent Variables Models" title="Fig 2.
 Latent Variables Models" width="60%">
 </p>

 Like in Fig 2. suppose we want to generate an image of a dog.
 We know that dogs have certain features, such as color, breed, and size.
 However, can we limit these features?
 Or can we identify every feature for each image?
-The answer to this question is, of course, no. A single image can have an infinite number of latent features, and it is impossible for us to identify all of them accurately.
+The answer to this question is of course no. A single image can have an infinite number of latent features, and it is impossible for us to identify all of them accurately.
 However, if we can learn the most important of these features, we can use them to generate images much more easily.
 This is because estimating probability distributions based on an image's features is much easier than estimating from a complete probability distribution.
 This logic is the motivation behind Latent Variable Models.
 <br/><br/>
 # 2. Mixture Models
 ## 2.1 Mixture of Gaussians: A Shallow Latent Variable Model